-16. What are the board's performance targets/expectations for its licensing2 program?
+16. What are the board's performance targets/expectations for its licensing program?
 Is the board meeting those expectations?
 If not, what is the board doing to improve performance?

 The Board's established internal performance expectations are that all applications are processed within four weeks and upon approval of the application and supporting documents, a provisional license or permanent license is issued.
-In addition, staff is expected to return any phone call or email within twenty-four hours of receipt of an inquiry.
+In addition, staff is expected to return any phone call or e-mail within 24hours of receipt of an inquiry.
 Certain supporting documents, primarily those that trigger the issuance of a license, are processed within ten days of receipt.
-Currently, the Board is not meeting its four week internal processing timelines for new applications.
-However, staff remains vigilant in responding to inquiries within twenty-four hours, and makes a concerted effort to process any outstanding supporting documents within the ten-day timeframe.
+Currently, the Board is not meeting its four-week internal processing timelines for new applications.
+However, staff remains vigilant in responding to inquiries within 24 hours, and makes a concerted effort to process any outstanding supporting documents within the ten-day timeframe.